freakyfelt/could-could/README.md

           }
         }
         {
-          "description": "Do not allow users to pet if the kitty is sleeping or eating", "action": "pet",
+          "description": "Do not allow users (even admins!) to pet if the kitty is sleeping or eating", "action": "pet",
           "effect": "deny", // will override any allow statement "constraint": {